iamkirankumaryadav/Library/Data Science/Regularization.md

 # Regularization

 Similar Terms:
-Coefficient or Weights means Slope ans Intercept.
+Coefficient or weights means slope and intercept.

 - Regularization is a technique used to prevent `overfitting`.
 - Overfitting occurs when a model learns the training data too well and is unable to generalize the new unseen data.